curityio/react-native-haapi-example/README.md

 ## Further Information

+See also the following related tutorials:

-- See the [React Native HAAPI Code Example](https://curity.io/resources/learn/react-native-haapi/) for an overview of the code example's behaviors.
+- The [React Native HAAPI Code Example](https://curity.io/resources/learn/react-native-haapi/) provides an overview of the code example's behaviors.
+- The [ngrok tutorials](https://curity.io/resources/learn/mobile-setup-ngrok/) explain how to use an internet URL and also how to [capture HAAPI messages](https://curity.io/resources/learn/expose-local-curity-ngrok/#ngrok-inspection-and-status).
-- See the [Configure Native Passkeys for Mobile Logins](https://curity.io/resources/learn/mobile-logins-using-native-passkeys/) tutorial for details on the technical setup.
+-  The [Configure Native Passkeys for Mobile Logins](https://curity.io/resources/learn/mobile-logins-using-native-passkeys/) tutorial explains the technical setup when using passkeys.
-- See the [Mobile Setup with ngrok](https://curity.io/resources/learn/mobile-setup-ngrok/) tutorial for details about testing with ngrok.
+- The [Implementing HAAPI Attestation Fallback](https://curity.io/resources/learn/implementing-haapi-fallback/) explains some extra steps if you need to deal with non-compliant Android devices.